Is God Is

 Is God Is is an American play by Aleshea Harris.
 In 2018 a production directed by Taibi Magar opened Off-Broadway at Soho Rep and ran from February 6 to March 11.
 The play looks at deviant morality, familial dysfunction, being a black girl/woman, and patricide.

-A film adaptation of the play, directed by Harris for distribution by Orion Pictures, began filming in 2024, and scheduled to be released on May 15, 2026.
+A film adaptation of the play, written and directed by Harris for distribution by Orion Pictures, began filming in 2024, and was released on May 15, 2026.

 Plot

 Twenty-one-year-old African-American twin sisters Racine and Anaia were burned and scarred as babies.
 Racine has burn scars on her arms, back, and neck, and Anaia has scars on her arms, face, and neck.
 After receiving a letter in their apartment in Northeast, they journey to the Dirty South to the deathbed of their mother, who is known as "SHE" or "God" and has scars all over her body.
 SHE informs them that their father, referred to as “Man”, set the fire that burned the three of them.
 SHE instructs the sisters to go west to The Valley to find and kill him for revenge.
-The sisters travel to The Valley to face Man and his new family.
+The sisters travel to the Valley to face Man and his new family.